-The Master of Biotechnology (Honours) has a strong industry focus and students undertake 8 credit points in Industry-Linked Research Project units.
+The Master of Biotechnology (Advanced) has a strong industry focus and students undertake 8 credit points in Industry-Linked Research Project units.

 Graduates may choose to articulate into a higher degree by research.
-Alternatively, students may choose to early exit with a Graduate Certificate or Master of Biotechnology.
+Alternatively, students may choose to early exit with a Graduate Certificate, Graduate Diploma or Master of Biotechnology.